 - a.
 Be aware of medication and treatment costs (direct patient costs/insurance coverage) and the impact of these factors on the physician's treatment plan. - b.
-Demonstrate understanding of HIPAA regulations and its impact on the communication of patient care information for patients. - c.
-Recognize the need to improve your knowledge base, develop and deliver case presentations and demonstrate these skills by utilizing the local electronic medical record, online resources and local patient instruction protocols to provide patient instructions. - d.
+Demonstrate understanding of HIPAA regulations and their impact on the communication of patient care information for patients. - c.
+Recognize the need to improve your knowledge base, develop and deliver case presentations, and demonstrate these skills by utilizing the local electronic medical record, online resources, and local patient instruction protocols to provide patient instructions. - d.
 Understand the training and certification pathways of subspecialties. - e.
 Demonstrate an understanding of when it is appropriate to refer to specialists.

 - a.
 Identify common and preferred pain patterns. - b.
-Identify key history and physical examination findings pertinent to the working diagnosis and the differential diagnosis.
+Identify essential history and physical examination findings pertinent to the working and differential diagnoses. - c.

-- c.
 Use appropriate information resources to determine diagnostic evaluations for patients with common and uncommon medical problems. - d.
-Describe how critical pathways or practice guidelines can be useful in sequencing diagnostic evaluations for the patient. - e.
-Formulate a differential diagnosis based on findings from the history and physical examination of the patient. - f.
+Describe how critical pathways or practice guidelines can help sequence diagnostic evaluations for the patient.

+- e.
+Formulate a differential diagnosis based on the patient's history and physical examination findings. - f.
 Prioritize diagnostic tests and treatment (including OMT) based on sensitivity, specificity, and cost-effectiveness. - g.
-Apply the 4 tenets of osteopathic medicine to patient care.
+Apply the four tenets of osteopathic medicine to patient care.

-There are multiple sources for the study of Internal Medicine and knowledge gaps can occur if the learner relies on too many resources or studies primarily by using a question bank.
-It is best to follow through with a learning resource that encompasses the core subjects of internal medicine to assure exposure to all required topics.
-The foundational required reading and study guide for this course is the Step Up to Medicine text, which can be supplemented by additional resources when needed.
+Incomplete knowledge may occur if the learner relies on too many resources or studies primarily by using a question bank.
+It is best to follow through with a learning resource encompassing the core subjects of internal medicine to ensure exposure to all required topics.
+This course's foundational required reading and study guide is the Step Up to Medicine text, which can be supplemented by additional resources when needed.
 This is the recommended study plan for IM I:

-- Week 1 Diseases of the cardiovascular and pulmonary systems - Week 2 Diseases of the gastrointestinal, endocrine and metabolic systems - Week 3 Diseases of the central and peripheral nervous system - Week 4 Connective tissue and joint diseases - Week 5 Diseases of the renal and genitourinary system, fluids, electrolytes, and acid-base disorders - Week 6 Hematologic diseases and neoplasms and infectious diseases - Week 7 Skin and hypersensitivity disorders and ambulatory medicine - Week 8 Review course material for COMAT exam
+- Week 1 Diseases of the cardiovascular and pulmonary systems - Week 2 Diseases of the gastrointestinal, endocrine, and metabolic systems. - Week 3 Diseases of the central and peripheral nervous system - Week 4 Connective tissue and joint diseases - Week 5 Diseases of the renal and genitourinary system, fluids, electrolytes, and acid-base disorders - Week 6 Hematologic diseases and neoplasms and infectious diseases - Week 7 Skin and hypersensitivity disorders and ambulatory medicine - Week 8 Review course material for COMAT exam